LOOKING FOR HELP?

 Here are some frequently asked questions about Christian counseling in Denver.
 If you have any unanswered questions about our Denver psychotherapy services, feel free to contact us.

 Therapy appointments are scheduled for 50 minutes of time with the therapist.
 Some therapists may offer longer sessions at a prorated fee.
-Medication management appointments with the clinical nurse specialist are 20-30 minutes in length.

 We at Grace Counseling strive to provide exceptional care and a compassionate environment for every client.
 Our dedicated team of professionals seeks to strengthen, educate, and bring healing to our clients and their families.
 We endeavor to be a Christian counseling center offering excellence in a full range of clinical expertise and services, including marriage counseling in Denver and the surrounding areas.